pcboy/greenhouse-watcher/README.md

   title: 'Engineer|Manager' # Regexp for filtering the job title
 ```

-Each time you run watcher.rb with `bundle exec ruby watcher.rb` the script will check for new jobs, and save the `last updated at` date inside a 'watcher.log` file (so you don't constantly receive the same jobs in your mailbox..).
+Each time you run watcher.rb with `bundle exec ruby watcher.rb` the script will check for new jobs, and save the `last updated at` date inside a `watcher.log` file (so you don't constantly receive the same jobs in your mailbox..).
 You now simply have to run this script regularly.

 ## Docker solution